Unscroller Home

 4. 4.
 Put social and news checks on a timer

 When checking windows are short and intentional, scrolling has an end point.
-Without one, your brain keeps waiting for the next important update.
+Without one, your brain keeps waiting for the next important update while the work that matters keeps waiting too.

 5. 5.
 Build a replacement ritual for stressed moments

-Breathing, a glass of water, a short walk, or a note to yourself can all work.
+Breathing, a glass of water, a short walk, a note to yourself, or opening one small task can all work.
 The key is having the replacement ready before you need it.

 6. 6.
 Use direct social actions instead of open-ended feeds

 If you want to message someone, post an update, or check one account, do that directly.
-A specific action creates far less drift than opening a general feed.
+A specific action creates far less drift than opening a general feed and hoping you leave quickly.

 7. 7.
 Notice the trigger, not just the screen time

 Many doomscroll episodes begin with a feeling: anxiety, boredom, loneliness, avoidance, or tiredness.
-When you can name the trigger, you can design a better response.
+When you can name the trigger, you can design a better response than delaying the same task again.

 8. 8.
 Protect late-night hours aggressively